Andrews University: Potomac University

-Renamed Andrews University
+Andrews University

 Because of the addition of the graduate programs and the seminary in 1960, the school was renamed "Andrews University" in honor of John Nevins Andrews, an Adventist scholar and the first officially sponsored overseas missionary for the Seventh-day Adventist Church.
-Over the past three years, church leaders had discussed an appropriate new name for this graduate university.

 On April 18, 1957, the Minutes of the General Conference Committee report gave the conclusion that " the name of the graduate school be Adventist University" Three years later, the April 5, 1960, Minutes of the General Conference Committee's Spring Meeting recommended that it be Andrews University, saying "This name was chosen because it honors our first missionary, a scholarly, dedicated man, J. N, Andrews, and is a name that has a very strong Adventist appeal.

-Six months later, for the October 26 meeting of the Autumn Council decided that "the West Coast University be named Loma Linda University."

-These minutes reveal a growing awareness among church leaders that the Seventh-day Adventist Church had two, rather than just one, developing universities; one in the East and one on the West Coast.

 Today the seminary is known as the Seventh-day Adventist Theological Seminary.

 A marker designating the college as a Michigan Historic Site was erected by the Michigan Historical Commission.
 The inscription reads:

 This, the oldest Seventh-day Adventist college and the pioneer in a world-wide system of Christian education, was chartered in 1874 at Battle Creek as Battle Creek College.
 It was moved to Berrien Springs in 1901 where its name was changed to Emmanuel Missionary College.
 The first classes here were held in tents.
 The old Berrien County Courthouse served as an administration building.
 Permanent buildings were erected by student labor.
 In 1960 the Adventists' Theological Seminary, founded in 1934, and the Graduate School (1957), were moved here from Washington, D.C., to join Emmanuel Missionary College under one charter as Andrews University.
 The name honors a pioneer Adventist author, administrator, and missionary, John Nevins Andrews.